Interstitial Cystitis: The Natural IC Treatment Program for Bladder Pain

 Dietary changes and identification of foods that aggravate IC symptoms are important parts of a successful long term treatment plan.
 Foods that are often implicated include coffee, chocolate, carbonated soft drinks, citrus fruits, tomatoes and alcoholic beverages.
 Acid and potassium levels in foods have also been implicated in the phases of IC, so monitor whether foods high in acids or potassium aggravate symptoms.

 To strengthen the immune system, I recommend taking buffered vitamin C that includes threonic acid and alpha lipoic acid, which helps regenerate vitamin C, E, and glutathione in the body, resulting in sustained blood levels of these important nutrients.
-Vitamin E as Gamma E with mixed tocopherals and tocotrienols is recommended over alpha tocopheral.
+Vitamin E as Gamma E with mixed tocopherols and tocotrienols is recommended over alpha tocopherol.
 I also recommend regular consumption of Aviva Rice Bran Solubles, high in tocotrienols and plant sterols.

 Some important supplements in this program are Astaxanthin; N-Acetyl Cysteine (a precursor to one of the most powerful antioxidants, glutathione); and quercetin, which has anti-inflammatory benefits that are synergistic with marine-based omega-3 essential fatty acids (EPA and DHA) from fish, as well as the anti-inflammatory omega-6, GLA, from borage seed oil.